2 Ways to Change Folder Permissions from Root to User in Linux

 What are Ownership and Permission in Linux?

-In general, there are three types of file permissions that are set for three categories of owners in Linux.
+In general, three types of file permissions are set for three categories of owners in Linux.
 The permissions are represented by a 10-character string, with the first character representing the file type (– for normal files & d for directory).
 Check the following sections where I will explain in detail.

 Ownership in Linux